2020 Grammy Awards Nominations Revealed: Lizzo Leads With 8 Nominations

 The nominations for the 62nd Annual Grammy Awards have been announced it seems a lot of new names have potential to win big on the night next year, per Variety.

-“Good As Hell” chart-topper Lizzo leads the pack with eight nominations — Record of the Year, Song of the Year, and Best Pop Solo Performance for “Truth Hurts,” Album of the Year and Best Urban Contemporary Album, for Cuz I Love You (Deluxe), Best Traditional R&B Performance for “Jerome,” Best R&B Performance for “Exactly How I Feel” with Gucci Mane, and Best New Artist.
+“Good As Hell” chart-topper Lizzo leads the pack with eight nominations — Record of the Year, Song of the Year, and Best Pop Solo Performance for “Truth Hurts,” Album of the Year and Best Urban Contemporary Album for Cuz I Love You (Deluxe), Best Traditional R&B Performance for “Jerome,” Best R&B Performance for “Exactly How I Feel” with Gucci Mane, and Best New Artist.

-Billie Eilish and Lil Nas X both have six nominations each and are in the same category for a few.
+Billie Eilish and Lil Nas X have six nominations each and are in the same category for a few.

 Eilish earned herself Record of the Year, Song of the Year, and Best Pop Solo Performance for her No. 1 single “Bad Guy,” Album of the Year and Best Pop Vocal Album for her debut When We All Fall Asleep, Where Do We Go?, and Best New Artist.